minakshimkhrj/Solution-2/README.md

 # Solution-2

-Soution 2 is in BinaryReverse.7zip file
+Soulution 1 : Is in Palindrome.7zip and Postman collection Solution 1.json attached.

-Soulution 1 is in Palindrome.7zip
+Soution 2 : Is in BinaryReverse.7zip file